 Utena started in the manga as a blonde, but was given pink hair in the anime and later manga volume covers and illustrations.
 Her eyes also varied between being brown or blue in the early colored artwork, but stuck as blue after her hair changed to pink.

-Anthy also originally had dark brown/black hair in the manga, but it was changed to violet in the anime and later colored illustrations.
-Other hair color changes included Juri going from being blonde to orange-haired, and Touga's hair changing from black with red bangs to red with a paler forelock.
-Miki's hair also was originally brown in the first color illustration of him, but quickly changed to blue to fit with the anime.
+Anthy also originally had dark brown/black hair in the manga, but it was changed to violet in the anime and later colored illustrations, while her eye color changes from brown to green.
+Other hair color changes included Juri going from being blonde to having orange hair (while her eyes changed from brown to blue), and Touga's hair changing from black with red bangs to red with one paler forelock.
+Miki's hair also was originally brown in the first color illustration of him, but quickly changed to blue to fit with the anime (as did his eyes).

 Utena's uniform was also originally pink in the manga (though she receives a black uniform as a plot point in the third volume), but Ikuhara vetoed the idea of it carrying over to the anime.
 Chiho Saito explained in an omake that he gave her the choice of having Utena wear black or red in the anime; while she picked red, he settled on giving her black.

 Anthy's Rose Bride dress was originally white with blue trim, but changed to red in later manga illustrations to match with Ikuhara's color choice.

 Age-Appropriate Angst: Played with.
 Though most of the cast are teenagers, reasons for angsting and levels of angst will vary depending on the personality and maturity levels of different characters.
 Then it's played straight with Akio and Anthy, who've lived for what's implied to be centuries and have universal problems proportional to their humongous ages.

 All Love Is Unrequited: Sadly lampshaded by Juri, who remarks that people would be much happier if they could simply change the objects of their affections.